 Morocco cruises offer plenty to keep holidaymakers happy, whether you’re after beaches, culture or that dash of old Hollywood magic.

-Norwegian Cruise Line (NCL) sails to not one but two Morocco cruise ports in the North African country – Agadir and Casablanca – onboard fabulous cruise ship Norwegian Star.
+Norwegian Cruise Line (NCL) sails to not one but three Morocco cruise ports – Agadir, Casablanca and Tangier – onboard fabulous cruise ships like Norwegian Pearl, Norwegian Star, Norwegian Dawn and Norwegian Sky.

 In Agadir, on the southern Atlantic coast, you can relax on golden sands and stock up on souvenirs in vibrant markets, while Casablanca, Morocco’s bustling metropolis to the west, exudes a cosmopolitan charm with its blend of modern architecture and historic landmarks.

-Moreover, an extra perk of NCL’s Europe: Spain, Morocco & Gibraltar itinerary is that Norwegian Star is in Casablanca from 9am until 11pm so you have ample time to truly explore the city!
+Moreover, an extra perk of NCL’s itineraries that call on Morocco is that you can be in destinations from 9am until 11pm, so you have ample time to truly explore the city!

 We’ve taken a look at the top things to see and do in Casablanca and Agadir on a Morocco cruise, plus what to eat while you’re there.